 Consider the following query as an example, which gets customers and their orders.

 The Clustered Index Scan operator is the outer input and the Clustered Index Seek is the inner input.
 The Nested Loop operator actually finds matching.
 The operator looks for each record in the outer input and finds matching rows in the inner input.
 SQL Server executes the Clustered Index Scan operation (outer input) only once to get all relevant records.
 Clustered Index Seek is executed for each record from the outer input.
 To confirm this, navigate the cursor to the operator icon and examine the tooltip.

 Let’s talk about the complexity.
 Suppose N is the row number for the outer output.
 M is the total row number in the SalesOrders table.
 Thus, the complexity of the query is O(NLogM) where LogM is the complexity of each seek in the inner input.
 The optimizer will select this operator every time when the outer input is small and the inner input contains an index in the column that acts as the seam.
-Therefore, indexes and statistics are essential for this JOIN type, otherwise SQL Server may accidently think that there are no so many rows in one of the inputs.
-It is better to perform one table scan, rather than performing Index Seek 100K times.
+Therefore, indexes and statistics are essential for this JOIN type, otherwise SQL Server may accidentally think that there are not so many rows in one of the inputs.
+It is better to perform one table scan rather than performing Index Seek 100K times.
 Especially when the inner input size is more than 100K.